Green Guru LLC Irrigation & Landscape Lighting

 How to compare quotes with confidence

-Ask what was tested, what was fixed, and what was done to prevent the same failure from coming back.
-Those details matter more than the first price you hear.
+Ask each provider what was diagnosed, what was verified, and what specifically prevents recurrence.
+Those answers usually matter more than the first invoice total.
 Related pages: lighting repair and lighting upgrades.

 Lighting Repair Cost FAQs